Stock events for Chatham Lodging Trust (CLDT)

 CLDT Corporate Image Assessment

-Chatham Lodging Trust emphasizes its focus on high-quality assets and affiliations with premium hotel brands, contributing to a positive brand image.
-The company's annual reports have a generally positive perception.
-Chatham Lodging Trust participated in the Global Real Estate Sustainability Benchmark (GRESB) for the third time, achieving a score of 83, earning four out of five GRESB Stars, and receiving a "Green Star."
+Chatham Lodging Trust has demonstrated a commitment to sustainability and social responsibility, participating in the Global Real Estate Sustainability Benchmark (GRESB) for the third time, achieving a score of 83, earning four out of five GRESB Stars, and receiving a "Green Star."
+Nareit has also recognized the company for its leadership in sustainability and social responsibility, as well as its commitment to diversity.

 Ownership